nada809/argocd-apps/README.md

-# guestbook
-ArgoCD training lab repo :
-In this lab we will use a simple guestbook app, connect this repo to argocd , made changes to the app and sync it with argo UI.
+# ArgoCD example apps deployment

+ArgoCD is a powerful deployemnt tool used in k8s and it is quite easy to use and efficient.
+In this quick demo we will :

+* create argoCd applications declaratively
+* use automated sync, auto prune and self healing.

+Prerequisites:

+* kubernetes cluter running
+* argoCD installed on cluster